linode/kontainer-engine-driver-lke/README.md

-Kontainer Engine Example Driver
+Kontainer Engine Linode Driver
 ===============================

-This is the Kontainer-Engine Example Driver.
+This is the Kontainer-Engine Linode Driver.
 The purpose of this repo is to show how to write a custom Cluster Driver for rancher.
 At a minimum to write a custom Cluster Driver for Rancher you will need to do the following: